Your equity. Your decision. I just make sure the math holds up.

 The rates are higher than a standard refinance, and the pricing adjustments are steeper.
 That's the cost of the flexibility.
 And in Texas, cash-out refinances on your homestead carry constitutional requirements that don't exist anywhere else.
 An equity cap.
 A mandatory cooling-off period.
 A fee limit.
 Closing location restrictions.
 Spousal consent.

-I also run the comparison that most lenders skip: cash-out refi versus a second lien.
-If you're sitting on a first mortgage rate from a few years ago, giving up that rate on the entire balance just to access a smaller amount of equity is often the wrong move.
-A second lien lets you keep the low rate and borrow separately.
+I also run the comparison that most lenders skip: Texas cash-out refinance vs a home equity loan or HELOC.
+If you're sitting on a first mortgage you would rather keep, giving it up on the entire balance just to access a smaller amount of equity is often the wrong move.
+A second lien lets you keep the first mortgage and borrow separately.
 I show you both options.

 Key Details